SavorySplash

 Bring a large pot of salted water to a boil.
 Cook the pasta according to package instructions until al dente.
 Drain and set aside.

-Pro Tip: Reserve 1/4 cup of the pasta water before draining to loosen the sauce later if needed.
+Pro Tip: Reserve 1/4 cup of the pasta water before draining—this will help loosen the sauce later if needed.

 2. Sear the Steak Bites

-Season the steak pieces with salt and pepper.
+Season the steak pieces generously with salt and pepper.
 Heat the olive oil in a large skillet over medium-high heat.
-Add steak in a single layer without overcrowding.
-Sear for 2–3 minutes per side, turning to brown all edges.
-In the last 30 seconds, add minced garlic and cook until fragrant.
-Remove steak bites and set aside.
+Add the steak in a single layer, ensuring not to overcrowd the pan.
+Sear the steak for about 2–3 minutes per side, turning until all edges are nicely browned.
+In the last 30 seconds, add the minced garlic and cook until fragrant.
+Remove the steak bites from the skillet and set aside.

-Pro Tip: Let the steak rest for 5 minutes after searing to lock in juices.
+Pro Tip: Let the steak rest for 5 minutes after searing to lock in juices and keep it tender.

 3. Make the Roasted Red Pepper Alfredo

-In the same skillet, lower heat to medium and add butter.
-Add more garlic if desired, then pour in the roasted red pepper purée.
-Stir and let simmer for 2–3 minutes.
-Add the heavy cream and bring to a gentle simmer.
-Stir in the Parmesan cheese and mix until the sauce thickens.
-Add red pepper flakes for a spicy kick.
+In the same skillet, lower the heat to medium and add the butter.
+Once melted, add the minced garlic (if you want a more intense garlic flavor, feel free to add more!).
+Pour in the roasted red pepper purée and stir, letting it simmer for 2–3 minutes.
+Add the heavy cream and bring the sauce to a gentle simmer.
+Stir in the Parmesan cheese, mixing until the sauce thickens and becomes smooth.
+Add red pepper flakes for a spicy kick, if desired.

 4. Combine

-Add the cooked pasta to the sauce and toss to coat.
-If needed, add a splash of reserved pasta water to loosen the sauce.
-Return steak bites to the skillet and gently mix until combined and heated through.
+Add the cooked pasta to the skillet, tossing it to coat evenly with the creamy sauce.
+If the sauce seems too thick, add a splash of the reserved pasta water to help loosen it.
+Return the steak bites to the pan, gently stirring until everything is combined and heated through.

 5. Serve

-Plate the pasta and steak.
-Garnish with fresh basil or parsley.
-Serve immediately for best taste and texture.
+Plate the pasta and steak, making sure to scoop up plenty of sauce.
+Garnish with fresh basil or parsley for a burst of color and freshness.
+Serve immediately for the best taste and texture.

-- Don’t overcook the steak: Aim for medium-rare to medium for juiciest results.
+• Don’t overcook the steak: The steak should be cooked to medium-rare or medium for the juiciest and most tender results.

-- Control the heat: Add red pepper flakes in small amounts and adjust to taste.
+• Control the heat: Add red pepper flakes sparingly—start small and adjust to your desired spice level.

-- Let the sauce simmer: This allows the flavors to meld and the sauce to thicken naturally.
+• Let the sauce simmer: Allowing the sauce to simmer gently helps the flavors to meld together and thicken naturally.

 Serving Suggestions

-This dish stands tall on its own, but here are a few additions that make it extra special:
+While this dish is delicious all on its own, here are a few additions that make it even more special:

-- Garlic bread or focaccia to mop up the luscious sauce
+• Garlic bread or focaccia to soak up every last bit of the creamy sauce.

-- Grilled lemon wedges, for a zingy contrast to the creamy richness
+• Grilled lemon wedges to squeeze over the dish for a zesty contrast to the creamy richness.

-- Chilled white wine or sparkling water with lime for a refreshing pairing
+• A glass of chilled white wine or sparkling water with lime for a refreshing pairing.

 Storing and Reheating

-To store: Allow leftovers to cool completely, then store in an airtight container in the refrigerator for up to 3 days.
+To store: Allow leftovers to cool completely before storing them in an airtight container in the refrigerator for up to 3 days.

 To reheat: Warm in a skillet over low heat with a splash of cream or milk to bring back the sauce’s creaminess.
-You can also microwave in short bursts, stirring between each.
+You can also microwave in short bursts, stirring between each, to avoid overheating.

-Freezing not recommended due to the cream-based sauce, which may separate upon thawing.
+Freezing: Freezing is not recommended due to the cream-based sauce, which may separate upon thawing.

 Nutritional Information (Per Serving, Approximate)